 - 10. Plaintiff Katherine D. Crowley is a resident of Lexington, Virginia, where she is a registered voter.
 She has been a Virginia registered voter for many years and has consistently voted in both state and federal elections.
 She lives in Virginia's Sixth congressional district, where there is no congressional primary this year, but she intends to vote in the November 2020 general election. - 11.
-Because of the COVID-19 outbreak, Ms. Crowley does not feel safe voting in person for the November election if COVID-19 community transmission persists or recurs during that time frame.
-She would request an absentee ballot, but she lives by herself and does not feel safe finding an individual to witness and sign her absentee ballot envelope so she will not be able to vote in the November election or have her vote counted if the witness requirement remains in place.
-This is because she not only intends to follow any stay-at-home order if in place and practice social distancing if needed, but also because she has a previous medical diagnosis that she is concerned may put her at a higher risk for contracting COVID-19 and facing heightened medical consequences if she does.
-If the witness requirement is lifted, she will vote by absentee ballot in the November general election should COVID-19 transmission present a risk to her health at that point.
+Because of the COVID-19 outbreak, Ms. Crowley does not feel safe voting in person for the November election because COVID-19 community transmission will continue to persist and may even have a greater resurgence during that time frame.
+Because of this, she intends to vote by absentee ballot in November and any future elections during which COVID-19 transmission presents a risk to her health, but she lives by herself and does not feel safe finding an individual to witness and sign her absentee ballot envelope.
+This is because she not only intends to follow any stay-at-home order if in place and continues to practice social distancing, but also because she has a previous medical diagnosis that she is concerned may put her at a higher risk for heightened medical consequences if she contracts COVID-19.
+Therefore, to vote in November, Ms. Crowley will need to undertake the burden of finding a witness and risk her health if the witness requirement remains in place.
+If the witness requirement is lifted, she will be able to vote safely by absentee ballot in the November general election.